SproutyLabs/SproutyDialogsDocs/docs/getting-started/create-a-dialogue.md

 # Create a Dialogue

-In this section you'll go to learn how creating your own dialogues and use it in your games.
+In this section you'll go to learn how creating your own dialogs and use it in your games.

 ## Dialogue data